zhaozilong2zl/pi-MoRE_Critic_MARL/README.md

 1. ```moe_type```: moe structure of algorithms, can be set to 'residual', 'vanilla', 'vanilla_sparse'
 2. ```gate_type```: gate mechanism of moe, can be set to 'quadratic', 'linear', 'mlp', 'one_hot'
 3. ```num_experts```: hyperparameter of all moe structure.
-4. ```num_cells```: list of the network cells of expert networks (each is a two hidden layer mlp). if moe_type is 'residual', the first 2 number is shared expert and others are sparse experts.
+4. ```num_cells```: list specifying the hidden layer sizes of expert networks (each expert is a two-hidden-layer MLP). if moe_type is set to 'residual', the first two numbers correspond to the shared expert, while the remaining ones correspond to the sparse experts.
 5. ```top_k```: hyperparameter of 'residual' and 'vanilla_sparse' structure

 # Environments
-The multi-UAV multi-target interception scenario used in our manuscript stored in repository directory ```./dependencies/VectorizedMultiAgentSimulator-inactive_logic/vmas/scenarios/mpe/uav_persuit_evasion_early_termination.py```.
+The multi-UAV multi-target interception scenario used in our experiments is stored in repository directory ```./dependencies/VectorizedMultiAgentSimulator-inactive_logic/vmas/scenarios/mpe/uav_pursuit_evasion_early_termination.py```.

 # Code organization
-The code is organized as follow:
+The code is organized as follows:
 ```
 1_main_results
 |--main.py